kevinwatson/rails-microservices-book/005-online-resources.md

 ## Online Resources

 The code referenced in this book is available on the book's website at https://github.com/kevinwatson/rails-microservices-sample-code.
-You can either download and run the sample code, or build the same applications by following along in Chapter 9 - Microservice Playground.
+You can either download and run the sample code, or build the same applications by following along in Chapter 9 - Active Remote Microservice Sandbox.

 In addition to the sample code on the GitHub website, the following websites will be referenced in this book: